agilebits/onepassword-utilities/keepass2_to_1p4/README.md

     perl keepass2_to_1p4.pl -v ..\keepass2_export.xml

-where keepass2_export.xml is the name you gave to your exported KeePass2 XML file.
-The command line above assumes the script is in the folder onepassword-utilities/keepass2_to_1p4 on your Desktop and the exported KeePass2 XML text file is also on your Desktop.
+where keepass2_export.xml is the name you gave to your exported KeePass 2 XML file.
+The command line above assumes the script is in the folder onepassword-utilities/keepass2_to_1p4 on your Desktop and the exported KeePass 2 XML text file is also on your Desktop.
 Hit Enter after you've entered the command above.

-The script only reads the file you exported from KeePass2, and does not touch your original KeePass2 data file, nor does it send any data anywhere.
+The script only reads the file you exported from KeePass 2, and does not touch your original KeePass 2 data file, nor does it send any data anywhere.
 Since the script is readable by anyone, you are free and welcome to examine the script and ask questions should you have any concerns.

 ### 5. Import CSV into 1Password